EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    PRK = HKDF-Extract( salt, IKM )
 ~~~~~~~~~~~~~~~~~~~~~~~

-PRK_2 and PRK_3 are used to derive keys and IVs for message_2 and message_3 respectively.
-PRK_4 is used to derive application specific data.
-PRK_I and PRK_R are used to derive additional keys and IVs in case of static Diffie-Hellmann authentication of Initator and Responder respectively.

 PRK_2 is derived with the following input:

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys (signature or static DH).
 The PSK is used as 'salt' to simplify implementation.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.